PapsArmah/PapsArmah.github.io/README.md

 # Papa Ekow Armah — Financial Planning and Analysis Project Repository

 ## What this repository contains
-This repository includes projects and files I have worked on as a Financial Planning and Analysis (FP&A) analyst.
+This repository includes projects and files I have worked on as a Financial data analyst.
 Each project is based on real business scenarios where I have:
 - Analyzed gross profit by branch, product category, and vendor.
 - Created monthly revenue forecasts using past sales data and seasonal patterns.
 - Built pricing models to help guide margin optimization and vendor price decisions.